Edict of Horemheb: English translation

 Furthermore, as for those who... and those who bring to the harem, likewise for the offerings of all gods, paying dues to the two deputies of the army and... my majesty commands that if any officer is guilty of extortions or thefts, the law shall be executed against him, in that his nose shall be cut off, and (he) shall be sent to Tharu likewise.

 Also notable in that text extract is that that crime was being specifically addressed to culprits that were corrupt government officers.
 Later in history, Ancient Greek historians would refer to the exile location, Tharu, as Rhinocorura, whereby the prefix is reminiscent of the prefix of the rhinotomy punishment itself, which came to be a signature feature in the appearance of those detained at Tharu.

 Horemheb's Edict also explicitly gives detail about beatings as criminal punishments:

-As for any citizen of the army, (concerning) whom one shall hear, saying: "He goeth about stealing hides," beginning with this day, the law shall be executed against him, by beating him a hundred blows, opening five wounds, and taking from him by force the hides which he too.
+As for any citizen of the army, (concerning) whom one shall hear, saying: "He goeth about stealing hides," beginning with this day, the law shall be executed against him, by beating him a hundred blows, opening five wounds, and taking from him by force the hides which he took.

 The specificity of the beating punishment is notable, as exactly five wounds are to be opened during beating.
 Horemheb continues on to describe how he has appointed two different judges, one for the Northern region and one for the Southern region, and commands them to not take bribes.